 NOTE 8 - RELATED PARTY TRANSACTION

 One member of the board of directors of the Foundation also serves as a research consultant.
-Amount paid to his company totaled \$154,500 for the year ended September 30, 2016.
+Amount paid to the related party's consulting company totaled \$184,000 for the year ended September 30, 2017.